chakrabar/chakrabar.github.io/_posts/articles/2018-02-05-practical-configuration-and-di-in-aspnet-core.md

         services.Configure<AppConfigs>(Configuration);
         //OR read only a section of config file into a compatible onject services.Configure<LogSetup>(Configuration.GetSection("Logging"));
-        //Here it'll read from appsettings.json as that has section "Logging" }
+        //Here it'll read from appsettings.json as that has matching section "Logging" }
 }
 ```